-4.2.2.6 Landscape character
+4.2.2.5 Landscape character

 Describe the potential impacts of the project landscape character of the site and the surrounding area.
-Particular mention should be made of any changes to the broad-scale topography and vegetation character of the area, such as due to spoil dumps, excavated voids and broad-scale clearing.
+Particular mention should be made of any changes to the broad-scale topography and vegetation character of the area.